Caabi El-Yachroutu Mohamed: Biography

-He previously served as Prime Minister from 29 April 1995 to 27 March 1996 and interim President from 5 October 1995 to 26 January 1996.
+He was director general of the Comoros Development Bank from 1982 until 1992, when he was appointed as Minister of Finance by President Said Mohamed Djohar.
+However, he lost the position in 1993.
+He then served as Prime Minister from 29 April 1995 to 27 March 1996 and interim President from 5 October 1995 to 26 January 1996.

 He also served as Secretary-General of the Indian Ocean Commission.
 Later, he was a supporter of Anjouan President Mohamed Bacar.
 A few days after the March 2008 invasion of Anjouan, which toppled Bacar, he was arrested, having indicated his willingness to surrender to the Comoran army.

+In November 2023, he expressed his support for Palestine in the ongoing Gaza war.